Proving Work Authorization & Reverification

 What can I do to enforce my rights?

 If you believe your employer committed document abuse, or reverified your work documents when he or she shouldn’t have, call an immigrant rights group, worker center, or contact your union representative if you are part of a union.
-You can also call the Office of Special Counsel for Immigration Related Unfair Employment Practices (OSC), which is a part of the U.S. Department of Justice, Civil Rights Division.
-OSC helps immigrant workers whose employers have discriminated against them when they show that they are allowed to work in the U.S. OSC is NOT a part of immigration, and can often assist workers by contacting their employers to correct improper behavior.
-No one who calls OSC’s hotline will be referred to immigration authrities.
-If you are believe you have been discriminated against on the basis of immigration status or national origin, you may be able to file a charge against your employer.
+You can also call the Immigrant and Employee Rights Section (IER), which is a part of the U.S. Department of Justice, Civil Rights Division.
+IER helps immigrant workers whose employers have discriminated against them when they show that they are allowed to work in the U.S. IER is NOT a part of immigration, and can often assist workers by contacting their employers to correct improper behavior.
+No one who calls IER’s hotline will be referred to immigration authorities.
+If you believe you have been discriminated against on the basis of immigration status or national origin, you may be able to file a charge against your employer.
 Your union or an advocate from an immigrant rights group may be able to help you with this charge.

 Civil Rights Division